 - Invert the cake onto a platter or large plate.

 - To make the glaze, add the finely chopped chocolate to a small mixing bowl.
 Then pour the cream into a small saucepan and place it over low-medium heat.
 Scald it with the vanilla and espresso powder.
 Tiny bubbles will appear on the edges of the pan and it should be very hot, but not boiling.
-Pour the cream over the chocolate and let it sit for a couple minutes, then gently stir to combine.
-(This is called Ganache, and here is a tutorial on How to Make Perfect Ganache.)

 - Drizzle the glaze over the cake and serve.

 Recipe Tip: You can either drizzle the glaze on the cake or coat the cake completely.
 There will be more than you need if you choose to drizzle it.
 You can also serve the glaze in a small pitcher with the cake.
-If you choose to coat it completely, it's easiest if you place it on a baking rack over another sheet pan, so it drips off the cake into the pan, rather than clumping up along the bottom.
+If you choose to coat it completely, it's easiest if you place it on a cooling rack over another sheet pan, so it drips off the cake into the pan, rather than clumping up along the bottom.

 Variations